How much does Sedation Dentistry Cost?

 Our dental clinic follows the American Dental Association guidelines for the administration of general anesthesia by our dental anesthesiologist and staff.

 What is the difference between General Anesthesia and Local Anesthesia?

 It's important to remember that general anesthesia is not the name of the drug that's being administered.
 Instead, it differentiates itself from local anesthesia in that it numbs the body and puts the mind to sleep.
 Most commonly given by means of an intravenous (IV) or as an inhalant, general anesthesia describes a mixture of potent drugs that are used to induce a sleep-like state in those to whom it's given.

-If you're considering to "go under," keep in mind that the effects of general anesthesia may take several hours to wear off.
+If you're considering "going under," keep in mind that the effects of general anesthesia may take several hours to wear off.
 Plan ahead: Dental anesthesiologists typically require a patient to arrange for a ride home and a few hours of aftercare following procedures in which general anesthesia is used.
 If you are not able to make appropriate ride accommodations or do not have a companion to stay with you at your home for a few hours following your surgical procedure, your dental anesthesiologist may recommend a longer stay at the office to ensure complete recuperation from the anesthetics used.